eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

   appropriate `consumerPid`.
 - The [=Dataset=] id is not required but can be included when the [=Provider=] initiates a CN.
 - Different to a [=Dataset=],
-  the Offer inside a ContractOfferMessage must have an `target` attribute.
-However, it's contained Rules must not have any `target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).
+  the Offer inside a ContractOfferMessage must have a `target` attribute.
+However, its contained Rules must not have any `target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).